 Arts and Music

-In the finale concert for UC San Diego Jazz Camp 2012, saxophonist and educator David Borgo leads a group of talented students in a performance of standards and new works.
+In the finale concert for UC San Diego Jazz Camp 2016, saxophonist and educator David Borgo leads a group of talented students in a performance of standards and new works.
 Recorded on 06/24/2016.

 Conductor Steven Schick and the La Jolla Symphony & Chorus perform music composed in mid-life, a time when the exuberance of youth begins to transform into the reflections and measured responses of mature adulthood.
 Each of the three composers represented managed to retain some of that youthful vitality, though expressed within the kind of disciplined structure and mastery of craft that results from experience.
 Recorded on 2/12/2007.

 Arrival screenwriter and executive producer Eric Heisserer talks about adapting the the award-winning short story by Ted Chiang to the big screen.
 Recorded on 01/10/2017.